ansible-collections/netapp/ansible_collections/netapp/elementsw/README.md

 ## 20.8.0

 ### Bug Fixes
+- na_elementsw_access_group: fix check_mode so that no action is taken.
 - na_elementsw_cluster: create cluster if it does not exist.
 Do not expect MVIP or SVIP to exist before create.
 - na_elementsw_cluster_snmp: double exception because of AttributeError.
 - na_elementsw_initiators: volume_access_group_id was ignored.  volume_access_groups was ignored and redundant.